pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/automation-api/concepts-terminology.md

 ### LocalWorkspace

-The `LocalWorkspace` class is the default (and currently the only) implementation of `Workspace`.
+The `LocalWorkspace` class is the default implementation of `Workspace`.
 This implementation relies on `Pulumi.yaml` and `Pulumi.[stack].yaml` as the intermediate format for Project and Stack settings.
 Modifying `ProjectSettings` will alter the Workspace `Pulumi.yaml` file, and setting config on a Stack will modify the `Pulumi.[stack].yaml` file.
 This is identical to the behavior of Pulumi CLI driven workspaces.

+### RemoteWorkspace

+The `RemoteWorkspace` class represents a workspace for running Pulumi operations remotely via Pulumi Deployments where the program is located in a remote Git repository.

 ## Stack

 The `Stack` class represents an isolated, independently configurable instance of a Pulumi program. `Stack` exposes methods for the full pulumi lifecycle (`up`/`preview`/`refresh`/`destroy`), as well as managing configuration.
 Multiple Stacks are commonly used to denote different phases of development (such as development, staging and production) or feature branches (such as feature-x-dev, jane-feature-x-dev).
 You can learn more about stacks in the [intro docs](/docs/intro/concepts/stack/).

+## RemoteStack

+The `RemoteStack` class represents an isolated, independently configurable instance of a Pulumi program. `RemoteStack` exposes methods for the full pulumi lifecycle (`up`/`preview`/`refresh`/`destroy`) for running these remotely from a remote workspace.

 ## Local Program